you-zhou/notes/dev.md

 	e.g. `__init__(self, id)`.

 Python has a hierarchy for looking up attributes.
-Attribute lookup occurs first on the instance, then the class, then the parent classes, and will raise a `AttributeError if the attribute was not found.
+Attribute lookup occurs first on the instance, then the class, then the parent classes, and will raise a `AttributeError` if the attribute was not found.
-First, Python will look for the attribute on the instance.
-If that fails, Python will try to find the attribute on the class.
-Because instances know about their class, Python will look there next.
-If that fails Python will raise an AttributeError, an apt error for a missing attribute.

 ## Reading & Writing Files
 [ref: docs.python.org](https://docs.python.org/3/tutorial/inputoutput.html#reading-and-writing-files)